Transfer Learning of CATE with Kernel Ridge Regression: Methodology

 \section{Methodology}

 In this section, we present our transfer learning methodology for CATE estimation.
-It consists of three key steps: (1) splitting the data, (2) training candidate models via regression adjustment learner (RA learner), and (3) selecting the best model.
+It has three steps: (1) splitting the data, (2) training candidate models via a regression adjustment (RA) learner, and (3) selecting the best model.